 Encouraging video meetings that save time and add flexibility

 “Before getting the Enterprise edition, we didn't make use of a video platform,” says Budzynski.
-“But now that we can record and save meetings using Hangouts Meet, it makes a big difference.”
+“But now that we can record and save meetings using Google Meet, it makes a big difference.”
 Huntley teachers and administrators can watch recorded meetings to catch up on what they’ve missed.

 “This past winter, we had two days that were 50 below zero,” Budzynski says.
 “We closed school.
 And for the first time ever, our superintendent authorized remote work.”
 There’s a state plan underway to turn weather closure days into e-learning days.